PipedreamHQ/pipedream/docs/docs/components/api/README.md

 ### Environment variables

-[Environment variables](/environment-variables/) are not accessible within a source or actions directly.
+[Environment variables](/environment-variables/) are not accessible within sources or actions directly.
+Since components can be used by anyone, you cannot guarantee that a user will have a specific variable set in their environment.

 For sources, you can use [`secret` props](#props) to reference sensitive data.